 If we believe that your relative is eligible for Funding, then we will offer to act on your/their behalf as their advocate and we will explain the costs associated with providing that service.

-In terms of our Advisory Service, the first step will be to arrange a Checklist Assessment date, this is arranged through your Care Home.
-If the Checklist Assessment is positive your relative will be referred for a Full Assessment.
-If the Checklist Assessment is negative, you will need to send us a copy of the Checklist which we will review.
+In terms of our Advisory Service, the first step will be to arrange a date for the Checklist Assessment, through your Care Home.
+If the Checklist Assessment is positive your relative will be referred for a Full Assessment (using a Decision Support Tool).
+If the Checklist Assessment is negative, you may wish to send us a copy of the Checklist to review so that we discuss the next steps with you.

 Once we have a Full Assessment date, one of our experienced nurses will attend the Assessment with both you and your relative.
-The nurse will come to see you and your relative ahead of the Full Assessment to check if anything has changed since you completed the Questionnaire and to get to know your relatives condition in more detail.
-Remember, at this stage we already believe that your relative will be eligible for Funding based on the information provided.
+The nurse will come to see you and your relative ahead of the Full Assessment to understand their condition in more detail.
+Remember, at this stage we already believe that your relative will be eligible for Funding based on the information provided via our Clinical Review Service – see below.

-The Full Assessment meeting is the key.
-Our experienced nurses will ask the NHS Assessor to go through each of the Care Domains and explain the “score” they intend to allocate to each Care Domain.
+The Full Assessment at a Multi-Disciplinary Team meeting (MDT) is the key.
+Our experienced nurses will ask the NHS Assessor to go through each of the 12 Care Domains and explain the “score” they intend to allocate to each Care Domain.
 If our nurse disagrees with the NHS Assessor about the “score” being allocated, they will put across their alternate view based on their clinical assessment of your relative’s condition and their view of what the “score” should be.
-In other words they will fight your corner.
+In other words they will fight your corner, and ensure that the Assessment process is carried out fairly and robustly.

-The advantage you have, is that all our nurses have years of experience in the Assessment process and know exactly how the other side works and thinks.
-It’s our nurse’s job to convince the NHS Assessor to revise their assessment in line with our assessment.
+The advantage you have, is that all our nurses have years of experience in the Assessment process and know exactly how the NHS works and thinks.

-Although we can never guarantee success, we have a very high success rate at Full Assessment meetings.
+Although we can never guarantee success, we have a very high success rate at Full Assessment meetings once we have established that there are good prospects of success.

-Once the Full Assessment is complete, the NHS Assessor will make a recommendation for funding to a Multi Disciplinary Team (MDT) within the CCG, who make the ultimate decision on whether to approve funding based on the Assessment Report.
-You will then be sent a copy of the outcome decision, which we will review.
+Once the Full Assessment is complete, the NHS Assessor will make a recommendation for funding to a Panel within the CCG, who ultimately decide whether to approve funding.
+You will then be sent a copy of the outcome decision which we will review.

-If the MDT denies Funding and our nurse believes that the Assessment supported a decision to fund, we will launch an Appeal on your behalf.
+If the MDT denies Funding, and our nurse believes that the decision is flawed or wrong, we will discuss launching an Appeal on your behalf.

-Once Funding is agreed, you will be notified by the CCG who will arrange to make payments directly to the care provider.
-There will usually be a review after 3 months and then every 12 months after that and our nurse can attend the initial review at 3 months, to ensure that the Funding is continued, as part of our service.
+If Funding is agreed, you will be notified by the CCG who will arrange to make payments directly to the care provider.
+There will usually be a review, initially after 3 months, and then every 12 months after that.

-If you proceed with our Checklist Review Service, we will send one of our experienced NHS Healthcare Funding specialist nurses to meet both you and your relative to carry out an independent assessment of their care needs, face to face.
+If you proceed with our Clinical Review Service, we will send one of our experienced specialist nurses to meet both you and your relative to carry out an independent assessment of their care needs, face to face.

-If the report concludes that our nurse believes that your relative may not qualify for funding at the moment, you will be able to use the report going forward in order to monitor important changes in your relative’s condition, which may mean that they are likely to meet the funding criteria in the future.
-Furthermore, the report will also give you the reassurance of knowing that the matter has been assessed objectively by a skilled nurse who has a wealth of experience in this field, but who is completely independent of the NHS.
+If our nurse’s report concludes that your relative may not qualify for funding at the moment, you will be able to use the report as a baseline and for comparison purposes, when monitoring important changes in your relative’s condition, in case they meet the funding criteria at any future re-assessment.
+Furthermore, the report will also give you the reassurance of knowing that the matter has been assessed objectively by a skilled nurse who has a wealth of experience in this specialised field.

-If, following the assessment, we believe that your relative could potentially qualify for NHS Continuing Healthcare Funding, we can offer you further services to assist and guide you through the process of applying for the funding.
+If, following the Clinical Review Service, we believe that your relative could potentially qualify for NHS Continuing Healthcare Funding, we can offer further services to assist and guide you through the NHS process of applying for the funding (see our Advisory Service).
 Or, you can use the report to help you to apply for funding yourself.

 Supported Assessment Service